casko97/PufferDrive/docs/src/pufferdrive-2.0.md

 **Agent and interaction**

-- Collision checking via grid map
+- More efficient collision checking
-- Enable initialization of variable agent numbers
+- Support for traffic lights
-- Fix `active_agent_count` edge cases
+- Variable agent numbers in CARLA maps
-- Support for reward conditioning
+- Support for reward conditioning across a wide range of rewards
-- Lane-based rewards
+- A wide set of new rewards representing law-abiding driving

 **Benchmarks**